HackerExperience/specs/game_mechanics/connections.md

 It is possible, and actually common, to multiple connections coexist among two servers.

+## Packets

+Every data flowing from servers over the Internet is presented as Network Packets.
+Those packets contain meaningful information about the performed action, including connection type, source and destination ports, involved IP addresses and any related data.

+Some connections send encrypted packets by default, others don't.
+It is possible to encrypt an unsafe connection by using Encrypt.

+Packets are generated in real time and can be eavesdropped with Fireshark.
+Unencrypted packets can contain sensitive data in plain-text, proving valuable to an attacker.

 ## Types

 The connection type identifies the purpose of a given connection.